stevedonovan/gentle-intro/src/pain-points.md

 call.

 ## Strings

-It is common to feel irritated with Rust strings in the begining.
+It is common to feel irritated with Rust strings in the beginning.
 There are different ways to create them, and they all feel verbose:

 ```rust